VR storytelling beguiles Sundance

 Among the other pieces that Oculus helped bring to Sundance, "Space Explorers" by Felix & Paul Studios takes viewers on a documentary exploration of the lives of astronauts, with a few wow-worthy computer-generated shots of Earth that you can watch as if you're floating in orbit.
 The piece is planned for release this year on Gear VR, Samsung's headset powered by its own phones and VR tech from Oculus.

 "Masters of the Sun," an interactive comic-book series developed by will.i.am of The Black Eyed Peas, is described as a "retro futuristic B-boy zombie thriller about a hip-hop group from East L.A. that must battle an ancient god."
-It felt choppy and awkward at times while taking risks to figuring out how recreate the feel of a comic book in VR.
+I was given a demo of the first episode, which felt choppy and awkward at times as it tried to figure out how recreate the feel of a comic book in VR.
 The series launched for Gear VR on Jan.
 19.

 The "Dispatch" miniseries takes the viewer inside the mind of a fictional police dispatcher, played by "Silicon Valley" actor Martin Starr, as he receives calls from people under threat from the same killer.
 The first three episodes launched for Gear VR and Oculus Rift in November.
 The final episode debuted at Sundance.